SherazJamil/Security-Audit-Project-Portfolio/README.md

 ## 📌 Project Scenario

-This project is based on the official course scenario: reviewing the **existing security controls and compliance practices** of a fictional organization.
+This project is based on the official course scenario: reviewing the **existing security controls and compliance practices** of an organization.
 The objective is to evaluate whether current safeguards meet industry-recommended best practices and identify potential risks to organizational assets, employees, and customers.

 This portfolio activity emphasizes **controls assessment and risk evaluation**, reflecting real-world cybersecurity audit principles.